gnietof/QREST/README.md

 Java implementation of a REST client for IBM Quantum.

 ## Examples
 We will be using a static instance of the ObjectMapper.
-We will also create a instance of the QTool class which includes all the methods for interfacing with IBM Quantum backends.
+We will also create a instance of the QTest class which includes all the methods for interfacing with IBM Quantum backends.

 ```java
 	private static final ObjectMapper om = new ObjectMapper()